Radware/DefensePro-Sync/README.md

     - manage telnet session-timeout set 35
     - manage ssh session-timeout set 35

+In the event of large number of policies, you may need to set to true the "Update Policies for each import operation" boolean.

 ## Supported Features

 	- Network Policy with all its dependencies.